 Please Note: Ideally, all the files and folders on your WordPress website should the following permission types:

 - For files- 644 or 640

 - Now please set the permission type of your root folder to either 744 or 755.

-- Now tick mark the box which is displayed next to ‘Recurse into subdirectories.’
+- Now tick marks the box which is displayed next to ‘Recurse into subdirectories.’

 - Now you need to tick mark the ‘Apply to directories only’ option.

 - You will see that the changes that you made in the FT client folder, have set permissions to all the subdirectories in that folder.